 It is difficult for most boys in Kindergarten to second grade to discern that Spiderman, and sometimes Superman, are fantasy and not reality, and usually they do not fully catch on until they reach about nine or ten years old.
 It is around that time that most children get a fuller grasp on the reality-fantasy concept, although some do so at an earlier age.

 Education, Ethical and Responsible Teachers, Use of Movies in School

-Rather, films should be analyzed, decoded, so that children and youth can gain insight into the subtleties of the use of film-making as a reflection of the ideas or ideals of the film-maker, or the film as a reference point in history, with background and analysis.
+Rather, e ample space should be provided for films to be analyzed and decoded so that children and youth can gain insight into the subtleties of the use of film-making as a reflection of the ideas or ideals of the film-maker, or be able to use the film as a reference point in history, along with knowledge of the background that led to the film.
 This can prove to be a valuable critical thinking skill for youth

-as they enter adulthood and start to develop their own value system.
+as they enter adulthood and start to develop their own value and belief system.